Hierarchical Transformers for Unsupervised 3D Shape Abstraction: Conclusion

 \section{Conclusion}

-\lily{We introduce \ourModel, a self-supervised attention-based hierarchical neural field representation that learns general shape abstractions in a coarse-to-fine manner across diverse categories.
-Our core contribution is a novel cross-attention mechanism. {This design enables the dynamic discovery of parent–child relationships across levels and enables \textit{learning tree-structured hierarchies}.} To the best of our knowledge, our method is the first to enable general cross-category hierarchical shape abstraction.
+We introduce \ourModel, a self-supervised attention-based hierarchical neural field representation that learns general shape abstractions in a coarse-to-fine manner across diverse categories.
+Our core contribution is a novel cross-attention mechanism which enables dynamic discovery of parent-child relationships across hierarchy levels.
+To the best of our knowledge, our method is the first to enable general cross-category hierarchical 3D shape abstraction.

-However, it is limited by the requirement that the number of parts at each hierarchy level must be fixed, which can occasionally cause unnatural decompositions.
-Furthermore, having a large number of convexes at finer levels can sometimes cause over-segmentation at the leaf nodes.
-A promising future direction is to make the number of convexes adaptive, for example by selecting them based on sparsity or reconstruction utility, so that the hierarchy remains compact and semantically meaningful.
-Another exciting direction is to extend \ourModel to generative modeling, where hierarchical structure can provide a powerful prior for shape synthesis.
-We hope this work serves as a step toward more general and interpretable 3D shape abstraction.}
+However, our current method is constrained by the requirement that the number of parts at each hierarchy level must be fixed.
+Such a constraint can sometimes lead to unnatural decompositions, particularly at finer levels of the hierarchy, limiting its effectiveness in downstream applications.
+Recent trends that leverage foundation models as semantic priors offer a promising way to address this limitation, as they enable semantically meaningful grouping of primitives based on high-level prior knowledge.
+A promising future direction is to make the number of convexes adaptive, for example by selecting them based on sparsity or reconstruction quality, so that the hierarchy remains compact and semantically meaningful.

+\textbf{Acknowledgements.} We thank all the anonymous reviewers for their insightful comments.
+This research was supported by Adobe gift funds.

 {

 }

 {\Alph{section}}